-Say goodbye to Honshu Island as you board the bullet train to Hakodate located on Hokkaido, Japan's northernmost island.
-This journey will take approximately 3.5 hours.
+Say goodbye to Honshu Island as you board the bullet train to Hakodate located on Hokkaido, Japan's northernmost island, this journey will take approximately 3 and a half hours.
 On arrival, visit the Goryokaku Tower, a star shaped fortress followed by some time at leisure.
-This evening, journey on the Mt.
-Hakodate Ropeway and enjoy the fabulous views of the city below
+This evening, journey on the Mt Hakodate Ropeway and enjoy the fabulous views of the city below.